Same sex marriage (SSM), civil unions, & domestic partnerships

 2014-MAY-01: The status of SSM and Civil Unions in North Carolina:

 This is every politician's nightmare.
 No matter what move they make, they will generate a lot of animosity on the part of most voters.
-Even making no move generates animosity.
+Even making no move generates animosity among many.

 A majority of voters favor recognition of the relationships of loving, committed same-sex couples in some fashion -- either by legalizing same-sex marriage or by creating a system of civil unions.
 Only a minority favors the present system.
-Many religious and social conservatives remained enthusiastic about trying to preserve the status quo by changing the constitution to prevent the legislature or the state courts from recognizing same-sex relationships in any way.
+Many religious and social conservatives remained dedicated to preserving the status quo by changing the constitution to prevent the legislature or the state courts from recognizing same-sex relationships in any way.
 Some describe this position as motivated by simple animus towards the lesbian, gay and bisexual (LGB) community.
 However many persons who are opposed to recognition of same-sex relationships sincerly believe that:

 A large majority of LGBs, religious and social liberals, therapists and counselors, human sexuality researchers, etc. strongly deny the validity of the first six beliefs.

 Most religious and social conservatives want loving, committed couples to be treated as "legal strangers" -- as simple roomates.
-They wrote Amendment One to the state Constitution to ban SSMs, domestic partnerships, and civil unions.
+They added Amendment One to the state Constitution to ban SSMs, domestic partnerships, and civil unions.
 However, the sponsors of the amendment realized that it would be turned down by the voters if the latter became totally aware of its scope.
 Thus it it was promoted as a simple prohibition of SSM in the hopes that voters would not notice the wide scope of the amendment.